-Mission: To develop and coordinate programs that recruit, induct, develop, and retain high quality teachers in Minneapolis Public Schools.
+- a.
+Mission: To develop and coordinate programs that recruit, induct, develop, and retain high quality teachers in Minneapolis Public Schools. - b.
 Teacher Development Council: The Teacher Development Council establishes guidelines and oversees their implementation for teacher pre-service, induction, and development.
-It is comprised of representatives from Teacher and Educational Assistant bargaining units, District teacher development programs and their former participants, Division of Human Resources, Teacher Instructional Services, specialists such as Special Education, ESL/Bilingual, PAR, teacher education program partners, Principals, and the Superintendent's Office.
+It is comprised of representatives from Teacher and Educational Assistant bargaining units, District teacher development programs and their former participants, Division of Human Resources, Teaching and Learning, specialists such as Special Education, ESL/Bilingual, PAR, teacher education program partners, Principals, and the Superintendent's Office.
 The Council meets regularly, as needed, to carry out its mission.

+c.
 Goals:

-- Collaborate with training institutions in all facets of the programs including: recruiting, candidate selection, preparation, and setting standards for certification and licensure. - Ensure that all teacher induction/development initiatives enhance the diversity of the teacher work force in the District. - Seek financial and other resources to support teacher induction/development initiatives and programs that meet the standards for successful programs. - Assess the effectiveness of Minneapolis Public Schools teacher induction/development programs on an on-going basis. - Recommend Minneapolis Public Schools teacher induction/development initiatives to meet District needs and enhance diversity.
+- 1. Collaborate with training institutions in all facets of the programs including: recruiting, candidate selection, preparation, and setting standards for certification and licensure. - 2.
+Ensure that all teacher induction/development initiatives enhance the diversity of the teacher work force in the District. - 3.
+Seek financial and other resources to support teacher induction/development initiatives and programs that meet the standards for successful programs. - 4.
+Assess the effectiveness of Minneapolis Public Schools teacher induction/development programs on an on-going basis. - 5.
+Recommend Minneapolis Public Schools teacher induction/development initiatives to meet District needs and enhance diversity.

+d.
 Strategies:

-- Identify all current resources used to support teacher induction/development. - Develop a common calendar which reflects the timelines required for all teacher induction/development initiatives. - Identify the process and supports needed to obtain resources for teacher induction/development programs to continue and expand. - Coordinate the District's teacher induction/development programs through on-going communication to maximize effective efforts and minimize duplication and competition. - Align current hiring practices and future teacher needs with teacher induction/development recruiting efforts to ensure employment and retention after completion. - Proactively support prospective teachers in meeting all standards of licensure in Minnesota (i.e., MTLE). - Design and initiate successful models of teacher induction/development programs and disseminate the effectiveness of the models to colleges, universities, and the state departments. - Assess and compare results of induction/development programs to those of new teachers overall. - Promote residency as an integral part of all teacher induction/development for Minneapolis Public Schools, and seek to provide incentives to support these experiences. - Engage teacher education program partners in all phases of induction, development, and retention.
+- 1. Identify all current resources used to support teacher induction/development. - 2.
+Develop a common calendar which reflects the timelines required for all teacher induction/development initiatives. - 3.
+Identify the process and supports needed to obtain resources for teacher induction/development programs to continue and expand. - 4.
+Coordinate the District's teacher induction/development programs through on-going communication to maximize effective efforts and minimize duplication and competition. - 5.
+Align current hiring practices and future teacher needs with teacher induction/development recruiting efforts to ensure employment and retention after completion. - 6.
+Proactively support prospective teachers in meeting all standards of licensure in Minnesota (i.e., MTLE).

-Standards: Teacher induction/development programs must be a collaboration between district(s) and colleges/universities in program design to:

-- Address the needs of the Strategic Plan. - Incorporate a professional development process to support its participants. - Develop, in collaboration with the district, a process to measure the effectiveness of the teacher training programs, and report results annually to the Teacher Development Council.

-- Demonstrate program success indicated by a completion rate of at least 60% and its participants passing the MTLE. - Demonstrate that its participants are working towards achieving the ten national Interstate New Teacher Assessment and Support Consortium (INTASC) standards. - Provide placement of participants with cooperating/supervising teachers who model the Standards of Effective Instruction. - Articulate a program design that includes: field experience, job embedded staff development, instruction, continuous assessment, supervision, due process, and adequate funding and adjunct status for Minneapolis teachers.
+- 7. Design and initiate successful models of teacher induction/development programs and disseminate the effectiveness of the models to colleges, universities, and the state departments. - 8.
+Assess and compare results of induction/development programs to those of new teachers overall. - 9.
+Promote residency as an integral part of all teacher induction/development for Minneapolis Public Schools, and seek to provide incentives to support these experiences. - Engage teacher education program partners in all phases of induction, development, and retention. - e.
+Standards: Teacher induction/development programs must be a collaboration between district(s) and colleges/universities in program design to: - 1.
+Address the needs of the Strategic Plan. - 2.
+Incorporate a professional development process to support its participants. - 3.
+Develop, in collaboration with the district, a process to measure the effectiveness of the teacher training programs, and report results annually to the Teacher Development Council. - 4.
+Demonstrate program success indicated by a completion rate of at least 60% and its participants passing the MTLE. - 5.
+Demonstrate that its participants are working towards achieving the ten national Interstate New Teacher Assessment and Support Consortium (INTASC) standards. - 6.
+Provide placement of participants with cooperating/supervising teachers who model the Standards of Effective Instruction. - 7.
+Articulate a program design that includes: field experience, job embedded staff development, instruction, continuous assessment, supervision, due process, and adequate funding and adjunct status for Minneapolis teachers.

-A teacher induction/development program that meets these standards is The Collaborative Urban Educator Program (CUE), an alternative preparation Program for teacher licensure.
+Collaborative Urban Educator Program (CUE): A teacher induction/development program that meets these standards is The Collaborative Urban Educator Program (CUE), an alternative preparation Program for teacher licensure.
 Pre-service educators participating in the CUE Program are placed in classrooms under the guidance of Minneapolis teachers as they simultaneously complete a course of study and fulfill requirements for student teaching.